Graph factors and powers of Hamilton cycles in the budget-constrained random graph process: Introduction

 In particular, ``close'' to the hitting time $\tau_{K_r}$ (that is, if $ t \le n^{2 - 2/r + o(1)} $), the budget cannot be improved by a polynomial factor from the trivial strategy (that is, $ b \ge n^{2 - 2/r - o(1)} $).
 Moreover, when considering $\log_n b$ as a function of $\log_n t$, we observe a linear interpolation between the trivial strategy at the hitting time and the trivial strategy that uses linear budget with quadratic time (namely, buy only edges belonging to a fixed $K_r$-factor); see \cref{fig:Krfactors} for a depiction of this behaviour.
 For $r\geq3$, this provides a negative answer to \cref{question:FKMgeneral} in a strong sense: for some graphs $H$, a linear budget cannot suffice unless $t$ is quadratic.

 In fact, our result is not limited to clique factors, and our method gives a lower bound for~$b$ in any successful strategy that creates (partial) $F$-factors, for any fixed graph $F$ (see \cref{thm:Ffactors_lower}).
 This extends the negative answer to \cref{question:FKMgeneral} to a large class of graphs.
-Indeed, for any bounded-degree graph~$H$ which itself contains a (partial) $F$-factor for some fixed graph~$F$ satisfying a mild condition,\COMMENT{The condition is that the $1$-density $d^*(F)>1$, so that the bound we obtain on the budget is indeed superlinear.} an application of \cref{thm:Ffactors_lower} guarantees that there are no successful $(t,b)$-strategies for $H$ with linear budget when $t$ is ``close'' to the hitting time for $H$, and in fact that a linear budget cannot suffice unless $t$ is quadratic.
+Indeed, let~$H$ be a bounded-degree graph which contains a (partial) $F$-factor for some fixed graph~$F$ satisfying the mild condition that its $1$-density satisfies $d^*(F)>1$; see \eqref{equa:1density_def}.\COMMENT{The reason why we need this condition is so that the bound we obtain on the budget is indeed superlinear.} An application of \cref{thm:Ffactors_lower} then guarantees that there are no successful $(t,b)$-strategies for~$H$ with linear budget when $t$ is ``close'' to the hitting time for $H$, and in fact that a linear budget cannot suffice unless $t$ is quadratic.
 We apply this method to powers of Hamilton cycles (see \cref{sect:intropowers}), and it could also be applied to other spanning structures, such as grids.

 \Cref{thm:factors_lower} provides a lower bound on the budget of any successful $(t,b)$-strategy for containing $\alpha$-$K_r$-factors; we complement this by showcasing a successful $(t,b)$-strategy where $b$ coincides with this lower bound, up to a constant factor.
 This shows that our results are tight.